rennelongcoy/zugzwang/README.md

 - Training
     - Uses a Convolutional Neural Network with TensorFlow 2 and Keras APIs.
-    - Image input size = 50x50x3 RBG image
+    - Input = 50x50x3 RBG image
+    - Output = 3-class softmax layer
 - Inference
     - Uses TensorFlow Lite on Raspberry Pi 2 + Logicool C922n to classify each Chess board square into three categories:
         - A square with white piece